posit-dev/publisher/CONTRIBUTING.md

 See [the Contribution Guide for the VSCode Extension](./extensions/vscode/CONTRIBUTING.md).

+## Schema Updates

+Non-breaking or additive changes to the schema do not require a version bump.

+Breaking changes to the schema require a version bump.

+As Pull Requests are merged into main, we update (or create in the case of a new schema) the file on the CDN (in S3).

+Schemas can be found in the `internal/schema/schemas` directory.

 ## Release

 The Posit Publisher VSCode extension releases follow guidelines from the